galdor/erl-mhttp/doc/handbook.md

   connection.
 - `max_connections_per_key`: the maximum number of connections established for each client key (default: `1`).
+- `use_netrc`: load and use credentials from the netrc file of the current user.

 ## Usage
 The `pool` request option is used to select which pool will be used to send